bonomani/devmon/docs/TEMPLATES.md

 All five files MUST be present for the template to be read successfully, although the thresholds, transforms and exceptions files can all be empty.
-So, a quick list of files needed for a 'cpu' test on a Cisco 2950 should look as follows:
+So, a quick list of files needed for a `cpu` test on a Cisco 2950 should look as follows:

 - .../devmon/templates/cisco-2950/specs